-MEd: Master of Education with Specialization in Counselor Education
+MEd: Master of Education in Professional School Counseling

-In order to enter this program, the graduate student needs to be a certified teacher, or needs to be working on teacher certification.
-This degree program is 37 hours of graduate coursework.
-Students must complete all courses with a grade of “C” or higher, and must be admitted to candidacy, which includes comprehensive exams.
-They must satisfactorily complete a written comprehensive examination.
-Students must also complete a practicum, consisting of a minimum of 350 clock hours, in a University-approved school setting.
+In order to enter this program, the graduate student needs to have completed two years of teaching in a TEA accredited school setting, pre-kinder to 12th grade.
+This degree program is 48 hours of graduate coursework.
+Students must complete all courses with a grade of “C” or higher, and successfully complete a comprehensive exam.
+Students must additionally complete a practicum and internship, consisting of a minimum of 400 clinical hours, in a University-approved school setting.

 In addition to completing the course work, traditional steps are required to obtain certification.
 First the student must complete their degree in counseling and successfully complete the required state certification exam, TExES 152.
 A copy of their service record or teaching record must be submitted to our CoEBS’ Office of Certification.
 Finally the CoEBS Certification Officer provides an approval for state certification by TEA.